mehulagg/gitlab/doc/user/project/issues/sorting_issue_lists.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/3763) in GitLab 8.5.

-When you select to sort by **Popularity**, the issue list changes to sort descending by the number of upvotes on each issue.
+When you select sorting by **Popularity**, the issue order changes to sort descending by the number of upvotes on an issue, where an upvote is a `:thumbsup:` emoji reaction.
 You can use this to identify issues that are in high demand.

 ## Manual sorting